grindjs/grindjs/docs/guides/installation.markdown

 # Installation
-Getting your environment setup for Grind is a quick process that shouldn’t take you more than a few minutes.
+Getting your environment set up for Grind is a quick process that shouldn’t take you more than a few minutes.
 Just follow the simple steps below and you’ll be building your first Grind app is no time!

 [[toc]]